Arech/benchstats/README.md

 #### Rendering:
 Controls how results are rendered

-- `--always_show_pvalues` If set, always show pvalues.
-By default it shows pvalues only for significant differences.
-Note that when two sets are compared stochastically same (`~`), or more precisely, not stochastically less and not stochastically greater (see [Stochastic ordering](https://en.wikipedia.org/wiki/Stochastic_ordering)), pvalue shown is a minimum of two pvalues for less and greater comparison.
+- `--always_show_pvalues` If set, always show p-values.
+By default it shows p-values only for significant differences.
+Note that when two sets are compared stochastically same (`~`), or more precisely, not stochastically less and not stochastically greater (see [Stochastic ordering](https://en.wikipedia.org/wiki/Stochastic_ordering)), p-value shown is a minimum of two p-values for less and greater comparison.
 - `--sample_sizes, --no-sample_sizes` Controls whether to show sizes of datasets used in a test.
 Default `True`
 - `--sample_stats <stat ids> [<stat ids> ...]` Sets which additional statistics about compared samples sets to show.
 Could be any sequence of floats (must be in range `[0,100]`, designating a percentile value to calculate), or aliases `extremums`, `median`, `iqr` (interquartile range), `std` (standard deviation).
 Shortenings are accepted.
 Use of `std`, though isn't recommended as standard deviation doesn't really mean anything for most distributions beyond Normal.
 - `--metric_precision <int>=3>` Total number of digits in a metric value reported.
 Minimum is 3.
 Default is 4.